I was trapped working in my successful business

 I had already started transitioning my business based on the concept of the Tim Ferris’ model.
 I was very thankful that Kaycee, my staff member at the time, was totally on board and enthusiastic about the proposed venture into the unknown and also very supportive and tolerant of a boss on an emotional roller coaster.

 We had begun transferring our files to the cloud using Microsoft Sharepoint.
 We bought Skype phone numbers for the business and a Skype subscription.
-The Skype subscription allowed us to call anywhere in the world as part of the one low subscription rate (currently a bargain at only $137.00 per user per year).
+The Skype subscription allowed us to call anywhere in the world as part of the subscription.
+(2019 update: I no longer use Skype, I have other resources that work better)

 12 months later we had all of our files in the cloud, we had disconnected the server in the office, cancelled the phone lines, sold the phone systems and had had 12 months of getting used to the different way of working and communicating.